-- The Grant Committee submits a proposal to the Board of Directors on the distribution of grant money.
+- The Grant Committee submits a proposal to the Board of Directors on the distribution of the grant money.

 - The Board of Directors of the Frame Foundation makes the final decisions on grants within approximately 8 weeks of the application deadline.

 - Applications are processed at Frame, and an alternating member of the Grant Committee assesses them every other month.

-- The assessor submits a proposal to the Board of Directors on the distribution of grant money.
+- The assessor submits a proposal to the Board of Directors on the distribution of the grant money.

 - The decisions on awarded travel grants are announced approximately three weeks after the deadline.

 - We do not provide reasons for individual grant decisions.

 - The Coordinator of grants or Director of Frame first checks whether each application meets the general application terms for state subsidies and the Frame’s grant regulations.